 Volunteer In Ghana

 Ghana is just right for volunteers making their first visit to Africa.
 This African nation has enjoyed decades of peaceful democracy, and it is considered one of the safest destinations on the continent.
-A healthy economy has allowed business to thrive, and cultural tourism is an important industry.
+A healthy economy has allowed businesses to thrive, and cultural tourism is an important industry.

 English is the primary language spoken in Ghana, and cities offer all of the modern conveniences you are accustomed to.
 However, there is plenty of opportunity to explore traditional culture through immersion in village life.
 You will discover that there are frequent celebrations and festivals marked by music, dancing, and local cuisine.

 A wide variety of organizations operate in Ghana, so you have options when it comes to the type, cost, and duration of your project.
-If you are primarily interested in refurbishing classrooms and building schools, consider the Construction and Renovation project in Ghanafrom International Volunteer HQ.
-IVHQ is a leader in volunteer and intern abroad programs, and every project features affordable fees and extensive in-country support.
-As one of the most popular volunteer abroad organizations worldwide, IVHQ has lots to offer if you want to volunteer in Africa.
+If you are primarily interested in refurbishing classrooms and building schools, consider the Construction and Renovation project in Ghana from International Volunteer HQ.

 Projects Abroad, one of the largest volunteer and intern-abroad organizations in the world, also offers an opportunity to build schools in Ghana.
-Its Building Volunteer Work program in Ghana is your chance to get your hands dirty while creating desperately-needed educational infrastructure for impoverished communities.
+Its Building Volunteer Work program in Ghana is your chance to get your hands dirty while creating desperately needed educational infrastructure for impoverished communities.

-For more robust experience, you may prefer an internship with Global Vision International.
+For a more robust experience, you may prefer an internship with Global Vision International.
 GVI offers a formal Short-Term Teaching Internship in the Ghanaian coastal town of Kokrobite.
 Through this project, you will develop and deliver lessons in subject areas like English, mathematics, and computers, and you will have the opportunity to earn an ILM Endorsed Leadership certificate.

 During your free time, hike to one of the extraordinary waterfalls found throughout the country or visit one of the wildlife sanctuaries developed and operated by local villages.
 Favorites include the Tafi-Atome and Boabeng Fiema monkey sanctuaries, the Bobiri butterfly sanctuary, and the Wechiau hippo sanctuary.